Jussi Parikka

-Jussi Parikka (born 1976) is a Finnish new media theorist and Professor in Digital Aesthetics and Culture at Aarhus University, Denmark.
-He is also (visiting) Professor in Technological Culture & Aesthetics at Winchester School of Art (University of Southampton) as well as Visiting Professor at FAMU at the Academy of Performing Arts in Prague.
+Jussi Ville Tuomas Parikka (born 1976 in Anjalankoski) is a Finnish new media theorist and Professor in Digital Aesthetics and Culture at Aarhus University, Denmark.
+He is also (visiting) Professor in Technological Culture & Aesthetics at Winchester School of Art (University of Southampton) as well as visiting professor at FAMU at the Academy of Performing Arts in Prague.
 In Finland, he is Docent of digital culture theory at the University of Turku.
 Until May 2011 Parikka was the Director of the Cultures of the Digital Economy (CoDE) research institute at Anglia Ruskin University and the founding Co-Director of the Anglia Research Centre for Digital Culture.
 With Ryan Bishop, he also founded the Archaeologies of Media and Technology research unit.

 Biography

 Parikka was awarded a Ph.D. in Cultural History from the University of Turku in 2007.
-He is a member of the Editorial Board for Fibreculture-journal and a member of the Leonardo Journal Digital Reviews Panel.
+He is a member of the Editorial Board for the Fibreculture journal and a member of the Leonardo Journal Digital Reviews Panel.

 In 1995, Parikka deferred his national service and spent 18 months as an assistant fisheries inspector in Oulu.

-In 2021 Parikka was elected as member of The Academia Europaea in the Film, Media & Visual Studies section.
+In 2021 Parikka was elected as member of the Academia Europaea in the Film, Media & Visual Studies section.